wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * v1.0 was committed on July 2015 within GitHub
    * v1.6 was led by a CoreOS developer.
-   * v1.7 was led by Google.
+   * v1.7 was led by a Googler.
    * v1.8 is led by a Microsoft employee (<a target="_blank" href="https://twitter.com/jaydumars?lang=en">Jaice Singer DuMars</a>) after Microsoft joined the CNCF July 2017.
    <br /><br />
 Its Google heritage means Kubernetes is about scaling for a lot of traffic